 - Occupancy: 4 (6 person also available)

-- Best for: Three season family camping for couples or smaller families
+- Highlight: Three season family camping for couples or smaller families

 Core 11 Family Cabin Tent